medialab/minet/docs/crawlers.md

 Method that must be implemented for the spider to be able to process the crawler's completed jobs.

-The method takes a [CrawlJob](#crawljob) instance, a HTTP [Response](./web.md#response) and must return either `None` or a 2-tuple containing: 1. some optional & arbitraty data extracted from the response, 2. an iterable of next targets for the crawler to enqueue.
+The method takes a [CrawlJob](#crawljob) instance, a HTTP [Response](./web.md#response) and must return either `None` or a 2-tuple containing: 1. some optional & arbitrary data extracted from the response, 2. an iterable of next targets for the crawler to enqueue.

 Note that next crawl targets can be relative (they will be resolved wrt current's job last redirected url) and that their depth, if not provided, will default to the current job's depth + 1.